 Image: Scene from UK soapie Hollyoaks

-Where disabled characters are included, especially in soap operas a criticism is that these characters are used as a counterpoint and reference point for normal characters and that disability is used in a melodramatic way.
+Where characters with disability are included, especially in soap operas a criticism is that these characters are used as a counterpoint and reference point for normal characters and that disability is used in a melodramatic way.

 Another example of an exception from a drama series was Collision where the lead character’s daughter is a wheelchair user.
 As part of a sub-plot that contributes to the overall direction of the program, she wants to leave home to go to university and the portrayal is realistic and rounded.

 Popular American shows that include characters with disability are Breaking Bad (the son of the main character has cerebral palsy), Switched at Birth (which has a number of characters and themes based around hearing impairment).
-Famously, Glee has wheelchair using Artie as a major character, although the actor that plays him, Kevin McHale is not disabled himself.
+Famously, Glee has wheelchair using Artie as a major character, although the actor that plays him, Kevin McHale does not have a disability.
 Glee also features Becky, the cheerleader with Down syndrome.

 Image: Scene from US television drama Glee